amatsagu/dotfiles/README.md

 There's custom script to let you quickly swap wallpapers under `Mod + Shift + W` keys.
 Script does not edit colors, so it's up to end user to update their sway & waybar configs.

 ## Credit
-- For wallpapers, check `wallpaper/credits.txt`
+- For backgrounds, check `./wallpapers/credits.txt`